isabella232/primetime.en/help/digital-rights-management/protecting-content/revoking-client-creds/revoking-drm-client-and-runtime-creds.md

 # Revoking DRM client and runtime credentials {#revoking-drm-client-and-runtime-credentials}

-DRM/Runtime versions are identified by security level, version number, and other attributes including OS and runtime.
+DRM/Runtime versions are identified by security level, version number, and other attributes including Operating System and runtime.
 To restrict the DRM/Runtime versions allowed, set the module restrictions in a DRM policy or in a `HandlerConfiguration`.
 Module restrictions may include a minimum security level and list of module versions that are not permitted to be issued a license.

 See [Blacklist of DRM Clients restricted from accessing protected content](../../protecting-content/introduction/usage-rules/runtime-application-restrictions/blacklist-drm-clients.md) for details on the attributes used to identify a DRM/Runtime module.